stepbrobd/sora/README.md

 # Sora
-> Also known as Sulfur, for copyright issues.
+> Also known as Sulfur due to copyright considerations.

 <div align="center">